initia-labs/weave/README.md

 - Operating System: **Linux, macOS**
 - Go **v1.23** or higher when building from scratch
+- LZ4 compression tool
+  - For macOS: `brew install lz4`
+  - For Ubuntu/Debian: `apt-get install lz4`
+  - For other Linux distributions: Use your package manager to install lz4

 > **Important:** While Weave can run as root, it does not support switching users via commands like `sudo su ubuntu` or `su - someuser`.
 Instead, directly SSH or log in as the user you intend to run Weave with.
 For example:
 >